r0x0r/pywebview/README.md

 ## API

-- `webview.start(title, html, css='', script='', js_api=None, options={})`
+- `webview.start(title, html_path, js_api=None, options={})`
-  Start a serverless WebView instance with provided HTML/CSS/JS code and JS API class instance.
-You can specify CSS and JS either using the function parameters or embedded in your HTML file, either inline or linked as relative URLs.
-The base URL for relative links is set to the directory the program is launched from.
+  Start a serverless WebView instance pointing to a local HTML file and JS API class instance.
+The path to the HTML file is relative to the application entry point.
 The function supports only a single window.
 To open multiple windows use `create_window`.
   * `title` - Window title
-  * `html` - HTML code
-  * `css` - CSS code
-  * `script` - Javascript code
-  * `title` - Window title
+  * `html_path` - the relative path to the application entry point.
+Paths in frozen application are resolved automatically.
   * `js_api` - Expose `js_api` to the DOM of the current WebView window.
 Callable functions of `js_api` can be executed  using Javascript page via `window.pywebview.api` object.
 Custom functions accept a single parameter, either a  primitive type or an object.
 Objects are converted to `dict` on the Python side.
 Functions are executed in separate threads and are not thread-safe.
-  * `options` - parameters to `create_window` passed as a dict. `title` and `js_api` parameters are ignored.
+  * `options` - parameters to `create_window` passed as a dict. `title`, `url` and `js_api` parameters are ignored.

-  Note: You cannot use hash links (anchors) with this function.

 - `webview.create_window(title, url='', js_api=None, width=800, height=600, resizable=True, fullscreen=False,
                          min_size=(200, 100)), strings={}, confirm_quit=False, background_color='#FFF', debug=False,